whosonfirst/go-whosonfirst-spelunker/README.md

 See [opensearch/README.md](opensearch/README.md) for details.

-### Implementing ...
+### Implementing a custom database

+Implementing support for a custom database involves two steps:

+1. Define a Go package implementing the `Spelunker` interface and make sure to call the `RegisterSpelunker` method in your package's `init` function.
+For a "starter" example consult the [NullSpelunker](spelunker_null.go) implementation.
+2. Clone the relevant Spelunker-related tool in the [cmd](cmd) folder and import your custom package.
+All the Spelunker command-line tools are broken in to two pieces: The guts of the application code live in the [app](app) package which is then invoked in command-line tools exported in the [cmd](cmd) package.
+The goal is to make extending any given tool possible with a minimum of "time and typing".

-This is what the code for the HTTP server tool would look something like this:
+For example, this is what the code to extend the HTTP server tool ([cmd/wof-spelunker-httpd](cmd/wof-spelunker-httpd)) to use a custom database implementation would look like:

 ```
 import (